DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ## Introduction

-An OT asset inventory—an organized, regularly updated list of an organization’s OT systems, hardware, and software—is foundational to designing a modern defensible architecture because without an inventory, organizations do not know what they have and what should be secured and protected.
+An OT asset inventory — an organized, regularly updated list of an organization’s OT systems, hardware, and software — is foundational to designing a modern defensible architecture because without an inventory, organizations do not know what they have and what should be secured and protected.
-Successful asset management requires understanding what data to capture for each asset in an inventory.
-This page shows recommended asset inventory fields and potential benefits to including them.
-Also, possible sources how to collect this information is given at the beginning of each section.
+Successful asset management requires knowing what data needs to be captured for each asset in an inventory.
+This page lists recommended fields for the asset inventory and the potential benefits of including them.
+The goal is to know what the asset does and where it is located.
+This means that not only technical data is needed, but also metadata to understand the purpose of the asset.
+This is the only way to derive attributes such as criticality.

+In addition, the most likely source for capturing this information is indicated at the beginning of each section.
 The sections are [`device`](#device), [`device type`](#device-type) and [`software`](#software).

 ### Legend for possible sources

 * :computer: = PCAP
 * :mag: = DeviceMgt
 * :calling: = Active requests to device/system
-* :construction_worker:= Manual by user
+* :construction_worker:= Manual by user (using bulk function when possible)

+Collecting data should be automated as much as possible.
+However, the source of truth only can be provided by qualified personal who know the facility.

 ## Device